 Peter earned a masters in Pastoral Psychology from Catholic University, Washington, D. C., in 1968.
 While in Washington, he served on Dr. Martin Luther King Jr.’s staff.

-Peter left the priesthood in 1969 and married Mimi (Marilyn) Yee, continued graduate studies in psychology at U. C. Berkeley, and worked in substance abuse counseling with Chevron and Marin County, Calif.
+Peter left the priesthood in 1969, married Mimi (Marilyn) Yee in 1976, continued graduate studies in psychology at U. C. Berkeley, and worked in substance abuse counseling with Chevron and Marin County, Calif.
 He moved to Virginia in 2002.

 Peter was preceded in death by his wife, Mimi Yee, his parents, and his siblings Robert and Barbara.